 1.11 Third party A third party is a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.

 The Controller for the purposes of the EU General Data Protection Regulation (GDPR), is:

 Park Holidays UK Ltd Glovers House Bexhill-On-Sea TN39 5ES United Kingdom

 2.1 Processing by other controllers and joint controllers

-If you make an application for credit funding in relation to holiday home ownership we may share your personal data with our finance partners (Controllers/Joint Controllers).
-They may use your data in their processing for your application of credit .
+If you make an application for credit funding in relation to holiday home ownership, we may share your personal data with our finance providers and associated intermediaries who may be Controllers/Joint Controllers in their own right.
+They may use your data in their processing for your application for credit.
 They may also disclose your information to Credit Reference Agencies and Fraud Prevention Agencies to process your application.
 They or we may also make use of Debt Recovery Agencies to trace and recover debts.
-Please see a list of controllers below:

 3. Name and Address of the Data Protection Officer: